zy15662UNUK/Notes/VueJS/vueJS_interatingWithDOM.md

 - Attention: {{result()}} VS {{result_}}
 - They have the same function--changing counter value.
 - result() executes whenever the button is clicked, no matter which one.
-- result_ executes only when increase button is clicked, which is the necessary case.
+- **result_ executes only when increase button is clicked, which is the necessary case.However, the difference is that computed properties are cached based on their dependencies.
+A computed property will only re-evaluate when some of its dependencies have changed.
+This means as long as "counter" has not changed, multiple access to the reversedMessage computed property will immediately return the previously computed result without having to run the function again.**
 - !!TRY TO use computed rather than methods---the former one will limit the unnecessary calculation.
 ##### watch---an alternative computed property
 ```